bluerobotics/bluerobotics.github.io/brov2/software-setup.md

 <img src="/brov2/cad/controller-buttons.png" class="img-responsive img-center" style="max-width:800px" />

+The button functions may be reconfigured in the *Joystick* tab on the *Vehicle Settings* page.

 # Sensor Calibration

-1. Go to the settings tab in QGroundControl and select the red _Sensors_ tab on the left sidebar.
+1. Go to the *Vehicle Settings* page in QGroundControl and select the red _Sensors_ tab in the sidebar on the left.
-2. Choose your autopilot orientation:
-	- `Roll90` for the BlueROV2
+2. Choose `Roll90` for the *Autopilot Orientation* selection.
 3. Click on the _Accelerometers_ and follow the instructions.
 4. Click on _Compass_ and follow the instructions.